robinnewhouse/DHNLNtupleAnalysis/README.md

 python makeHistograms.py -f path_to_dHNLntuple
 ```

-Histograms will be saved in output/histograms.root.
+Histograms will be saved in DHNLNtupleAnalysis/output/histograms.root.

 By default the histograms.root file is recreated every time `makeHistograms.py` is run.
 If you wish to update the root file, instead of recreating it, run:

 ```
-python makeHistograms.py --update True -f path_to_dHNLntuple
+python makeHistograms.py --update -f path_to_dHNLntuple
 ```